cosinewaves/lambda/README.md

 `init(): () | Promise`
 - Called immediately after `require()`.
-- Can return a Promise for async setup.
 - All `init()` methods are awaited before any `start()`.

 `start(): () | Promise`
 - Called after every module’s `init()` has resolved.
-- Can return a Promise for async startup.

 > [!TIP]
 > Both lifecycle functions are optional, you can mix and match.